Discriminative Feature Attributions: Bridging Post Hoc Explainability and Inherent Interpretability: Theory of Discriminative Feature Attributions

-\begin{hproof} For datasets with the signal-distractor decomposition, the optimal $\Q$ is always equal to the ground truth distractor, and this leads to the sparsest QFA.
-If a $\Q$-verifiable model aims to recover the sparsest masks, then its QFA mask must equal that obtained by setting $\Q$ equal to the distractor.
-From uniqueness arguments, this is possible only when the signal distribution is recovered by QFA, such that it is not masked by $\Q$. \end{hproof}
+We first note that the optimal $\Q$ for QFA is equal to the ground truth distractor distribution, as this leads to the sparsest QFA.
+If a $\Q$-robust model aims to recover the sparsest masks, then its QFA mask must equal that obtained by setting $\Q$ equal to the distractor.
+From the uniqueness argument in the definition of the signal-distractor decomposition, this is possible only when the optimal mask is recovered by QFA. \end{hproof}